wisq/wisq.github.io/_drafts/canada-post.md

 Meanwhile, Canada Post can't even be bothered to ring a door intercom.
 Building office closed?
 Too bad, no package for you.
 Hope you like walking three kilometres in the snow to get your stuff.

-So to the Canada Post worker that "attempted" delivery, I say: You should be ashamed of yourself.
-You just got beat out by a DHL worker who *wasn't even supposed to be here today.*  Honestly, if you're going to be that lazy, I would have preferred you just call it a day and deliver it tomorrow, when the building office is open and you can thus actually be bothered to deliver something *other* than a sheet of paper telling me to go fuck myself.
+And so I say, dear Canada Post: You should be ashamed of yourselves.
+You just got beat out by a low-cost international courier who *wasn't even supposed to be here today.*  Honestly, if you're going to be that lazy and/or understaffed, I would have preferred you just call it a day and deliver it tomorrow, when the building office is open and you can thus actually be bothered to deliver something *other* than a sheet of paper telling me to go fuck myself.

 But hey, I've got another delivery tomorrow that you'll probably also find a way to botch … so at least I only have to make **one** trip to the post office, right?